Skip to content

 # Instances

-project easy instance list and project easy instance get report the originating easy-profile identity in addition to the originating specialist when runtime-backed state makes both resolvable.
+project agents list and project agents get report the originating project-profile identity in addition to the originating specialist when runtime-backed state makes both resolvable.
 Inspection output never includes secret credential values inline; auth is reported by display name only.

 Storage Layout